jankazil/Arotake/README.md

 # Arotake

 **Arotake** is a Python toolkit for evaluating meteorological forecast models against observations.
+It provides modules for

+- Interpolation of model forecast data to observation locations
+- Calculation and visualizatoin of time series characterizing forecast vs. observations statistics
+- Definition of Regional Transmission Organization (RTO) and Independent System Operator (ISO) regions

-It currently offers a comparison of select NOAA HRRR contiguous United States surface forecast variables with NCEI ISD-Lite surface observations, stratified by U.S. Regional Transmission Organization (RTO) and Independent System Operator (ISO) regions.
+and top level scripts for evaluation of NOAA HRRR forecasts against NCEI ISD-Lite surface observations, stratified by U.S. Regional Transmission Organization (RTO) and Independent System Operator (ISO) regions.

 ## Installation (Linux / macOS)